ietf/authors.ietf.org/drafting-in-markdown.md

 [kdwatch](https://github.com/cabo/kdwatch) is a locally installable live-update rendering display.

 ## vscode-livepreview
 [vscode-livepreview](https://github.com/microsoft/vscode-livepreview) is a VS Code extension from Microsoft that can preview the HTML document rendering.
-It does this by hosting a local HTTP server that can be accessed via the internal VS Code browser or and external browser.
+It does this by hosting a local HTTP server that can be accessed via the internal VS Code browser or an external browser.
 Can be combined with any "build on save" approach for a more live-update type workflow.